linagora/linshare/documentation/EN/installation/linshare-install.md

 Install Java Runtime Environment (JRE) of OpenJDK from the repositories :

 > Note:<br/>
-   - If you are on a debian jessie, you might need to add jessie backport to your source.list file.
+   * If you are on a debian jessie, you might need to add jessie backport to your source.list file.<br/>
    To do so follow the following instructions :
    `[root@localhost ~]$ vim /etc/apt/sources.list` and add this line : `deb http://ftp.debian.org/debian jessie-backports main`.
 Then do : `aptitude  update; aptitude -t jessie-backports install your_package`.